Lory Meagher: Personal life

 Christened Lorenzo Ignatius Meagher, Lory, as he was known, was born in Tullaroan.
 The name Lorenzo had been in the family for generations and one of his grand uncles, named Lorenzo, had been a naval doctor.
 Meagher was born into a family that was heavily involved in nationalist politics and in Gaelic games.
 His father, Henry Joseph Meagher (born 1865), is believed to have attended the very first meeting of the Gaelic Athletic Association in Thurles in 1884.
-His mother, Elizabeth Keoghan (born 1866), from Threecastles, was an aunt of the famous Grace family, which was to garner fifteen All-Ireland medals in all.
-A cousin was Jack Keoghan, who won five All-Ireland medals.
+His mother, Elizabeth Keoghan (born 1866), from Threecastles, was an aunt of the famous Grace family, Dick Grace, Pierce and Jack who went on to garner fifteen All-Ireland medals in all for both Kilkenny and Dublin, A cousin was Jack Keoghan, who won five All-Ireland medals.
 Jer Doheny, who captained Kilkenny's first All-Ireland winning team, was also a cousin.
 The Meaghers were substantial farmers, farming about 130 acres of good land.

 Meagher was the third child in the family.
 His siblings included Willie (1895–1957), Kathleen (born 1896), Frank (1897–1971), Elizabeth (1898–1987), Mary Agnes (1901–1978), Henry (1902–1982) and Rose Angela (1906–1984).

 After his education at the local national school, Meagher spent the rest of his life working as a farmer and never married.